The United States (US) established diplomatic relations with Tanzania (then Tanganyika) in 1961.

 MCC Tanzania

 The Millennium Challenge Corporation (MCC), a US government aid agency, completed in 2013 its Tanzania Compact, designed to benefit more than five million people by investing in the country through targeted infrastructure improvement projects in transportation, energy, and water.
-A total of USD698.1m were disbursed.
+A total of USD698.1m was disbursed.

 However, the MCC had suspended its Tanzania Compact II, worth USD472m (£331m), after criticizing the 2016 Presidential elections in Zanzibar that were deemed ” neither inclusive nor representative”.